 One of the major benefits is audience reach.
 You can pretty much rest assured eBay has a much wider reach than you do.

-That means more people who can find your listings and potentially buy your sports card!
+That means more people who can find your listings and potentially buy your sports cards!

 If a bidding war starts, that can be a great thing.

 On the other hand, listing fees are a thing.
-If you have many auctions without a sale that can cut into your bottom line.
+If you're selling a baseball card collection and have many auctions without a sale that can cut into your bottom line.

-There are multiple pros and cons to using eBay to sell your sports card collection.
-That said, this is a handy platform where you always have the options to sell your cards.
+There are multiple pros and cons to using eBay to sell your (sports) baseball card collection.
+That said, this is a handy platform where you always have the options to sell your cards online.

 - Very wide audience reach